Sentiment Analysis for Norwegian Text

 SANT

 The goal of SANT is to create open resources for sentiment analysis for Norwegian.
-The project represents a collaboration between the Language Technology Group (LTG) at the Department of Informatics at the University of Oslo, and three of Norway's largest media groups; the public broadcaster NRK/P3 and the privately held Schibsted Media Group and Aller Media.
+The project is a collaboration between the Language Technology Group (LTG) at the Department of Informatics at the University of Oslo, and three of Norway's largest media groups; the public broadcaster NRK/P3 and the privately held Schibsted Media Group and Aller Media.
 The media partners provide data in the form of reviews, collected across a range of different domains; music, literature, restaurants, home electronics, and more.
 As reviews by definition are packed with subjective opinions and evaluations, they're ideally suited for sentiment analysis.

 Document-level SA: Reviews as training data